dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     The project system will automatically generate code behind the scenes to represent the messages and service defined in the `basket.proto` file.
 We'll use these generated types in our service implementation.

-1. Add a new file `BasketService.cs` in a `Grpc` directory and define a class in it named `BasketService` that derives from `Basket.BasketBase`:
+1. In the `Basket.API` project, create a `Grpc` directory and add a new file to it named `BasketService.cs`.
+Use the following code to define a class in it named `BasketService` that derives from `Basket.BasketBase`:

     ```csharp
     namespace eShop.Basket.API.Grpc;